-Ensure that you get a tank from a reputable brand (a brand that makes high quality and durable tanks).
+Ensure that you get a tank from a reputable brand (a brand that makes high-quality and durable tanks).
 Check out the price of the full setup on Amazon.

 Lighting for the Paludarium Tank

 The type of lighting depends highly on the lighting requirement of your plants.
 Fluorescent and LED lights are perfect choices for plant growth and highlighting the overall display.
-Full spectrum lights (5000 – 6700 k) provides a balanced natural outlook and PAR.
+Full spectrum lights (5000 – 6700 k) provide a balanced natural outlook and PAR.

 However, most paludarium setups with basking creatures use a basking bulb that is bright enough to reach the surface for non-climbers.
 The wattage of these books lbs depends on the distance from the basking zone to the bulb as well as the area covered.

 Note: Reptiles and amphibians need UVB lighting to produce vitamin D3 while semi-terrestrial freshwater crabs usually do not need it at all.